rooshenas/rooshenas.github.io/_pages/about.md

   <tr style="border: none;"><td style="border: none; font-size: 14pt; vertical-align:top;" valign="top" colspan="2">
   <h1> About Me </h1>

-I am an assistant professor in the Department of Computer Science at the Univesity of North Carolina, Charlotte.
+I am an Assistant Professor in the Department of Computer Science at the University of Illinois Chicago.
+Prior joining UIC I was an Assistant Professor at the Univesity of North Carolina, Charlotte.
-Prior to joining UNC Charlotte, I was a post-doctoral researcher working with Andrew McCallum at UMass Amherst.
+Before that, I was a post-doctoral researcher working with Andrew McCallum at UMass Amherst.
 I got my Ph.D. from University of Oregon working with Daniel Lowd. <br>

 </td>